Skip to main content

 What if the patient won’t do things for themselves?

 This can be frustrating for a caregiver.
-You feel sure that the patient can do some things for themselves, but you do all of them because the patient won’t.
-Sometimes there are medical or emotional causes for the problem, such as severe tiredness (fatigue) or clinical depression.
-If you’re not sure, get the patient to the doctor and state the problem clearly.
+You may feel that the patient is able to do some things for themselves, but they don’t.
+Sometimes there are medical or emotional causes for this, such as severe tiredness (fatigue) or clinical depression.
+If you’re not sure, get in touch with the patient’s doctor and tell them exactly what is happening.
 The cancer care team can help you figure out what may be going on.

 It’s not always needed and may seem hard to do, but sometimes you might have to set limits.
 For example:

 • Try to figure out what self-care tasks the patient can safely do, such as bathing, dressing, and going to the bathroom.
-If you don’t know what the patient can do, get the cancer care team to evaluate the patient.
-Social workers and occupational health professionals may be able to help with this.
+If you don’t know what the patient can do, ask a member of the cancer care, physical therapy, or occupational therapy team to evaluate the patient.
+Social workers may also be able to help with this if assistive devices are needed.

-• Encourage the patient to do self-care as much as possible.
+• Encourage the patient to do as much for themselves as they can.

 • Encourage the patient to talk about things they enjoy so the conversation isn’t always about cancer and illness.